Do you have OCD? are you constantly checking things and wish you could stop? What are the symptoms and causes of

 Do you need things to be arranged in a particular order?
 For example, needing your DVD disks to all be facing picture upright, or all the cash notes in your wallet faced up the same way?
 Plus, generally the need for symmetry?

-Are you superstitious about unlucky numbers, or other superstitions that affect your decisions to an extreme extent?
+Are you superstitious about unlucky numbers, or other superstitions that influence your decisions to an extreme extent?

 Most people will be able to relate to one or more of these to some extent.
 It’s just when the impulses become excessive, and it starts to negatively affect the person’s life, then something needs to be done.
 If you are reading this then your OCD is most likely causing you problems, and you are looking for ways to control it.